senaite/senaite2.com/docs/worksheet_control_references.md

 Consequently, the Analyst did either measured incorrectly or had an carry over mistake.

+**☝️Note:**
+By default, the duplication variation percentage is set to 0 %.
+This means that an alert will be displayed if the results of duplicate analyses carried out on the same sample differ, even if the difference is small.
+You can change the duplication variation percentage in "Analysis Service" edit view, under "Method" tab.

 Congratulations 🙌 you successfully learned how to add reference Samples to your Worksheet and how to interprete them.